Gabo-Tech/Gabo-s-Social-Life/README.md

 ### You want to own this website?

-On the other hand if you'd like to host this website on your local machine just clone this repository with ``` git clone https://github.com/Gabo-Tech/Instagram-Clone-by-Gabriel-Clemente.git```. just copy and paste that command on your terminal, then write ```npm init && npm install```  to install all dependencies, and start a local server with ```npm run dev```.
+On the other hand if you'd like to host this website on your local machine just clone this repository with ``` git clone https://github.com/Gabo-Tech/Gabo-s-Social-Life.git```. just copy and paste that command on your terminal, then write ```npm init && npm install```  to install all dependencies, and start a local servers with ```npm run dev```.
 That's it.

 ## Deployment